nickywongdong/wombat/documentation/GUIDE.md

 Whilst logged into the `nvidia` profile of the Jetson (only if using RaspberryPis that were not shipped):
 1. Determine the Bluetooth address of each RaspberryPi, and replace the Bluetooth addresses in `bluetooth_addresses` with those addresses. `bluetooth_addresses` should only be comprised of two lines; the first with the Bluetooth address of the front RaspberryPi, the second with the Bluetooth address of the rear RaspberryPi.

+## Backup Camera Integration
+The system's backup camera is designed to turn on when gpio pin 298 (gpio298) is driven high.

 ## Using External Storage
 Axolotl is designed to be able to take advantage of external storage devices, either SD cards or USB drives that are compatible with the Jetson TX2.